Baghdad International Airport: Expansion

 Most of Baghdad's civilian flights stopped in 1991, when the United Nations imposed restrictions on Iraq after its invasion of Kuwait.
 After the Persian Gulf War, a no-fly zone imposed on Iraq by the United States and the United Kingdom meant that Iraqi Airways was only able to continue domestic flights for limited periods.
-Internationally, Baghdad was able to receive occasional charter flights carrying medicine, aid workers, and government officials.
+Occasional international charter flights carrying medicine, aid workers, and government officials were allowed into Baghdad.
 Royal Jordanian Airlines operated regular flights from Amman to Baghdad.